Harrogate Town boss Simon Weaver explains Luke Armstrong absence in Swindon Town draw

-Harrogate Town boss Simon Weaver explains Luke Armstrong absence in 'breakthrough' draw with Swindon Town
+Harrogate Town boss Simon Weaver explains Luke Armstrong absence in draw with Swindon Town

 The 27-year-old appeared to have left the Sulphurites late in the summer transfer window, but a move to League Two rivals Wrexham broke down in dramatic fashion.

-He has since returned to the fold in West Yorkshire but was not named as a substitute for the clash with Swindon.
+He has since returned to the fold in North Yorkshire but was not named as a substitute for the clash with Swindon.

 Speaking after the match, Weaver explained the reasoning behind Armstrong’s exclusion.